Brendan Donovan Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 26th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Mets' 4.64 team ERA ranks 26th across all league pitching staffs.

-- Mets pitchers combine to allow the fourth-most home runs in baseball (93 total, 1.4 per game).
+- The Mets surrender the fifth-most home runs in baseball (94 total, 1.4 per game).

-- In his most recent time out on Friday against the Pittsburgh Pirates, the righty went 3 2/3 innings, giving up seven earned runs while surrendering eight hits.
+- In his most recent time out on Saturday against the Pittsburgh Pirates, the right-hander tossed seven innings, giving up no earned runs while surrendering two hits.

-- In 13 games this season, the 27-year-old has put up a 5.14 ERA and 7 strikeouts per nine innings, while allowing a batting average of .287 to opposing batters.
+- The 30-year-old has amassed an ERA of 3.34, with 11 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .205 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.